omega07/NTRviewR/README.md

 # edoC-Editor
 A code Editor with multiple language and theme support.
-Created using ReactJS from scratch, hence used webpack and, babel for static file generation and NodeJS for serving the application
+Created using ReactJS from scratch, hence used webpack and babel for the obvious and NodeJS for serving the application.
+It is a client-side rendered application.
 <br>
 **To run the application locally:**<br>
 -> clone the repository <br>